Home

 Foil insulation on the other hand does reduces radiant heat transfer and does so by up to an incredible 97%.

-What this means is that it produces much better results with far less material than would be the case with fibreglass and other kinds of loft insulation.
+What this means is that it produces much better results with far less material than would be the case with fibreglass and other kinds of insulation.

 And, because, of the high performance of the material, foil insulation reduces vapour and moisture condensation which is usually such a big problem with products like fibreglass.

 Like all products there are variations of foil insulation.
-It is important to check that the material meets the requirements of section L of the building regulations, some of the products, such as that used in France, will not meet the required standard though it could be used in conjunction with other material.
+It is important to check that the material meets the requirements of Section L of the building regulations, some of the products, such as that used in France, will not meet the required standard though it could be used in conjunction with other material.

 The best products are made from multiple layers of foil and soft wadding and can contain up to 14 layers of material which amounts to a thickness of around 25mm.